 Recipe: how to roast sweet chestnuts

-Preheat the oven to 220C/Gas Mark 7 (or heat a barbeque outdoors until it has died down and the embers are glowing), and split the chestnut skins with a sharp knife.
-Place in a roasting pan (or heavy cast-iron pan if using the barbeque) and roast for 20-30 minutes until tender.
+Preheat the oven to 220C/Gas Mark 7 (or heat a barbecue outdoors until it has died down and the embers are glowing), and split the chestnut skins with a sharp knife.
+Place in a roasting pan (or heavy cast-iron pan if using the barbecue) and roast for 20 – 30 minutes until tender.

 From Foraging With Kids by Adele Nozedar, published by Watkins Media Limited.